badarasrok/TuringCollege_Projects/Retention, Cohort and Churns/README.md

+Task for Retenetion, Cohort and Churns graded task

 You got a follow up task from your product manager to give stats on how subscriptions churn looks like from a weekly retention standpoint.
 Your PM argues that to view retention numbers on a monthly basis takes too long and important insights from data might be missed out.